Gubaleaves/nomnow-privacy-files/TermsOfService.md

 **You agree that you must evaluate, and bear all risks associated with, the creation and use of any AI-Generated Content, including any illegality in the AI-Generated Content.
 You should not rely on the accuracy or completeness of statements made in AI-Generated Content, and if you do so, you acknowledge that it is at your own risk.**

-**Should you find the AI diet analytics tool’s responses to be offensive, indecent or objectionable, you may notify us at [contact@nomnowchat.com](mailto:contact@nomnowchat.com), and we will thoroughly examine the claim and at our discretion make the necessary measures, if possible, to the AI diet analytics tool.**
+Should you find the AI diet analytics tool**’**s responses to be offensive, indecent or objectionable, you may notify us at [contact@nomnowchat.com](mailto:contact@nomnowchat.com) and we will thoroughly examine the claim and at our discretion make the necessary measures, if possible, to the AI diet analytics tool**.**

-**C. Content You Submit**
+### C. Content You Submit

 When you submit Content to the Services, you represent and warrant that you own all right, title and interest in and to that Content (including, without limitation, all copyrights and rights of publicity), or that you have received all necessary permissions, clearances, and authorizations in order to submit it to the Services for the uses contemplated in these Terms.